SoulLength/TextAnalyzer/README.md

 # Text Analyzer
-Demo analizzatore testi in TypeScript
+Demo of a text analyzer developed in TypeScript for learning purposes

-Sviluppato e testato in Node **20.13.1**
+Developed and tested with Node **20.13.1**

-## Installazione
+## Install

 > npm install

-## Avvio
+## Run

 > npm start

-Verrà richiesto un path o un url da inserire, un esempio di input testato è la stringa:
+A path or url will be requested on start, a tested example input is:
 > ```https://www.w3.org/TR/2003/REC-PNG-20031110/iso_8859-1.txt```

-## Tests
+## Run Tests

 > npm test